aspose-slides/Aspose.Slides-API-References/english/net/aspose.slides/presentation/print/_index.md

 try
 {
     // Loads the presentation
-    Presentation presentation = new Presentation("Print.ppt");
+    using (Presentation presentation = new Presentation("Print.ppt"))
+	{

 		// Calls the print method with the printer name presentation.Print("Please set your printer name here");
+	}

 }
 catch (Exception ex)